-Personal Caregiver means a person, formerly and validly registered by the Department or currently and validly registered by the Commission, who is at least 21 years old, who has agreed to assist with a registered qualifying patient's medical use of marijuana and is not the registered qualifying patient's certifying healthcare provider.
+Personal Caregiver means a person, formerly and validly registered by the Department or currently and validly registered by the Commission, who is 21 years of age or older, who has agreed to assist with a registered qualifying patient's medical use of marijuana and is not the registered qualifying patient's certifying healthcare provider.
 A visiting nurse, personal care attendant, or home health aide providing care to a registered qualifying patient may serve as a personal caregiver, including to patients younger than 18 years old as a second caregiver.